Faridodin/QAOA-MaxCut-Qiskit/README.md

 # QAOA-MaxCut-Qiskit
-A simple implementation example and initial introduction to the Quantum Approximate Optimization Algorithm (QAOA) using Qiskit for the Maxut problem.
+A python simple implementation example and initial introduction to the Quantum Approximate Optimization Algorithm (QAOA) using Qiskit for the Maxut problem.